MunzerDw/NODF-HashEnc/README.md

 ### Training

 - Please note that the current hyperparameters in this repo (utility.py) are different from the original paper.
 They are better than the ones in the original paper.
-Please refer to the "New Experiments" section in the supplementary material in the Arxiv version of paper for more details.
+Please refer to the "New Experiments" section in the supplementary material in the Arxiv version of the paper for more details.

 To train HashEnc: